Ethernautas/renpool/README.md

 # RenPool Project

-Bringing community pools to the REN ecosystem.
+## Bringing community pools to the REN ecosystem

+### What is REN?

+RenVM is a permissionless and decentralized virtual machine protocol.

+_A secure network of virtual computers that power interoperability for decentralized applications, enabling cross-chain lending, exchanges, collateralization & more._

+More information about Ren can be found in <https://renproject.io/renvm>.

+### How does the RenPool works?

+At its core, RenPool is powered by smart contracts that dictates how the pool rewards are distributed among its users.

+![RenPool Architecture](./RenPool.drawio.svg)

+There are three main actors when using a RenPool.

+- Owner
+- Node Operator
+- Stakers

+In turn, the RenPool uses Ren smart contracts to interact with the RenVM in a decentralized and permissionless manner.

+### RenPool states

+The following picture shows different states the RenPool can be in.

+![RenPool FSM](./RenPool-FSM.drawio.svg)

+When _unlocked_, stakers can either `deposit` or `withdraw` **REN** tokens as they see fit.
+However, when the pool collects the Ren Bond, currently 100K **REN** tokens, it becomes _locked_.
+Once the pool is _locked_, the node operator can register a new darknode.

+> ***Please note that the REN tokens collected by the contract are never in possession of the node operator nor the owner.***

+After the darknode has been registered, it will start to earn fees.
+The stakers can then withdraw their respective percentage of these fees.

 ## Getting started

-The RenPool project uses the _Yarn_ package manager and _Hardhat_ [https://hardhat.org/getting-started/](https://hardhat.org/getting-started/) development environment.
+The RenPool project uses the _Yarn_ package manager and the _Hardhat_ [https://hardhat.org/getting-started/](https://hardhat.org/getting-started/) development environment.

 You can skip to the next section if you have a working _Yarn_ installation.
 If not, here is how to install it.

-![RenPool Architecture](./RenPool.drawio.svg)

-![RenPool FSM](./RenPool-FSM.drawio.svg)

 ```sh
 npm install -g yarn